 Amenities around the Sinharaja Forest

-When it comes to amenities, it is important to note that there are no shops, pubs, or restaurants in this part of the national park.
+There are no shops, pubs, or restaurants around this part of the national park.

 My Experience in the Sinharaja Rainforest

-In the Sinharaja Forest Reserve, I felt absolutely safe – thanks to our guides.
-They seemed to know where the different animals usually reside (including snakes).
+In the Sinharaja Forest Reserve, I felt completely safe, thanks to the guides.
+They knew where the different animals usually reside (including snakes).
 The hike in the rainforest was pleasant – it was not as humid in March as I expected.

 Conclusion